Grant Awards Recipients

 Summer 2012

-Eleanor Hogan Associate Professor, East Asian Studies
+Eleanor Hogan Associate Professor of East Asian Studies

 Eleanor received a Summer Fellowship to develop a First-Year Seminar on Japanese popular culture.
 In this course, students are asked to contextualize various video games, animated films, comics (manga), popular music and other assorted products and media imported from Japan.
 Professor Hogan asked her students to conduct this analysis with the assumption that American preconceptions about Japanese culture are formed by entertainment mediums that are not originally intended for Westerners, and that does not give a whole or accurate picture of Japanese culture and society.
 The course, taught last fall, examined Japan’s “Gross National Cool” and “soft power,” terms used by scholars to discuss the Japanese cultural invasion with regard to entertainment.
 By the end of the semester, students were able to assess and discuss what these products reflected about Japanese society and what they portray about Japan beyond its borders.
 The Johnson Center grant allowed Professor Hogan to conduct research on Japanese popular culture and media through site visits in Japan and to hire a student assistant to work with her over the summer to incorporate Japanese video games into the course.

-Leo Yip Associate Professor, East Asian Studies
+Leo Yip Associate Professor of East Asian Studies

 Leo used his Summer Fellowship to develop a Business Japanese course.
 Professor Yip traveled to Tokyo to gather printed, audio, and visual materials for this new course.
 Despite growing interest in business Japanese language education, Professor Yip found that textbooks and teaching materials available in the United States are outdated.
 With these materials, Professor Yip designed a course organized around a series of situations that simulate the Japanese marketplace and that allow students to acquire culturally appropriate interpersonal communication skills needed to deal with a variety of business transactions.
 Professor Yip was able to call upon his professional experience and connections in a Japanese company to accumulate particularly authentic materials.